liamoddell/Grafana-Faro-Chrome-Extension/README.md

 # Grafana Faro Extension

-This is a very simple chrome extension, that allows you to inject the Grafana Browser Real User Monitoring & Tracing SDKs into websites.
+This is a very simple chrome extension that allows you to inject the Grafana Browser Real User Monitoring & Tracing SDKs into websites.

 Importantly, this extension leverages [corsproxy.io](https://corsproxy.io/) to address CORS-related errors when injecting the code.
 The recommendation is to only use this extension for **demo purposes**, and to be mindful of disabling this extension when performing any potentially sensitive tasks.